jrlucier/eero_tracker/README.md

     interval_seconds: 60 # Recommended...do not set this lower than 25, we don't want to DDOS Eero
     only_macs: "11:22:33:44:55:66, 22:22:22:22:22:22"  # Optional
 ```
 `only_macs` is optional, but allows you to reduce down the devices returned to a core set of mac addresses.
 The list is comma separated.
+They should be lowercase (ticket open to make it case insensitive).